Inclined Bed Therapy: Sleep on an Incline for A Better Night’s Sleep

 As I explain in “Game Changers,” sleep psychologist, entrepreneur and author Dr. Günther W. Amann-Jennson noted that both wild animals and domestic livestock like to sleep on the ground with their heads slightly uphill.
 This observation led him to study the effects of gravity on sleep.

 When you sleep, cerebrospinal fluid (the fluid that surrounds and runs through your brain) works with special brain cells called glia to flush out debris that has built up in your brain during the day — basically, it’s spring cleaning for your brain.
 The process is called glymphatic drainage, and it’s one of the most important aspects of sleep.

-Inclined sleeping helps improve glymphatic drainage.
+Inclined sleeping may help to improve glymphatic drainage.
 Lying horizontally for 7-8 hours a night distributes cerebrospinal fluid more or less evenly across your brain, because you’re perfectly flat.
-That even distribution of fluid increases intracranial pressure (pressure inside your skull), decreasing your brain’s ability to clear cellular waste and recover while you sleep.
-Raising your bed height a few inches tips gravity in your favor, restoring your body’s natural orientation and promoting glymphatic drainage.
+Raising your bed height a few inches tips gravity in your favor, restoring your body’s natural orientation and may promote glymphatic drainage.

 In addition to causing the brain to swell, sleeping horizontally also puts sustained pressure on the eyes, ears, face, sinuses, and even the gums.
 The entire head becomes overburdened due to the increased pressure in our skull.

 Medical anthropologist Dr. Sydney Ross Singer has tested the effects of inclined sleeping on people with migraines.
 One hundred patients slept with their heads elevated by 10% to 30%.
 The majority of them felt an improvement in their symptoms within just a few nights, and many experienced additional benefits, such as feeling better rested and having less sinus congestion.